Explore Career Paths

 In college, you gain skills that can be applied in a various careers.
 You develop career readiness skills and skills related to your major.
 Use these resources to explore your career options.

-You can assess your career qualities to help you identify job options and determine which majors lead to that job.
-Here are some resources to help you assess your work interests, values, skills, personality, and the challenges you wish to address in the world.
+You can assess your career qualities to help you identify career paths and determine which majors lead to that path.
+Here are some resources to help you assess your work interests, values, skills, personality, strengths, and the challenges you wish to address.

 If you are unsure about which jobs relate to your major, the resources below can help you obtain information about the career possibilities.